Sápmi: Sámi Parliaments

 Voting for elections to the Sámi Parliament of Finland is restricted to inhabitants of the Sámi Domicile Area.
-The Parliament is in Inari (Aanaar), and its current president is Pekka Aikio.
+The Parliament is in Inari (Aanaar), and its current president is Tuomas Aslak Juuso.

 In Russia, there is no Sámi Parliament.
-There are two Sámi organisations that are members of the national umbrella organisation of indigenous peoples, the Russian Association of Indigenous Peoples of the North (RAIPON), and represent the Russian Sámi in the Sámi Council.
+Two Sámi organisations are members of the national umbrella organisation of Indigenous peoples, the Russian Association of Indigenous Peoples of the North (RAIPON), and represent the Russian Sámi in the Sámi Council.
 RAIPON is represented in Russia's Public Chamber by Pavel Sulyandziga.
 On 14 December 2008, the first Congress of the Russian Sámi took place.
 The Conference decided to demand the formation of a Russian Sámi Parliament, to be elected by the local Sámi.
 A suggestion to have the Russian Federation pick representatives for the Parliament was voted down with a clear majority.
-The Congress also chose a Council of Representatives that were to work for the establishment of a parliament and otherwise represent the Russian Sámi.
+The Congress also chose a Council of Representatives that was to work for the establishment of a parliament and otherwise represent the Russian Sámi.
 It is headed by Valentina Sovkina.

 Sámi Parliamentary Council

 On 2 March 2000, the Sámi parliaments of Norway and Finland founded the Sámi Parliamentary Council, and the Sámi Parliament of Sweden joined two years later.
 Each parliament sends seven representatives, and observers are sent from the Sámi organisations of Russia and the Sámi Council.
-The Sámi Parliamentary Council discuss cross-border cooperation, hand out the annual Gollegiella language development award, and represent the Sámi people abroad.
+The Sámi Parliamentary Council discuss cross-border cooperation, hands out the annual Gollegiella language development award, and represents the Sámi people abroad.